agoryuno/truth_tables/README.md

 # truth_tables
-A module to build truth tables for logical statements.
+A module to build truth tables for logical statements and more!

 <a name="toc" />